juliogomez/docker_cheatsheet/README.md

     docker exec -it myapp2 /bin/bash
         ping myapp1 -c 2
+        exit

 You can now manually disconnect one of the containers from the network, and inspect the network again:

     docker network disconnect mynet myapp2
     docker network inspect mynet

-Delete your network:
+Delete your containers and network:

+    docker rm -f myapp1
+    docker rm -f myapp2
     docker network rm mynet

 ## 5. Docker Compose

-This is a tool to orchestrate a number of containers inside a service, by mean of a YML file.
+This is a tool to orchestrate a number of containers inside a service, by mean of a [YAML](https://en.wikipedia.org/wiki/YAML) file.

 ### 5.1 Example 1 - Connectivity

 Let's run two containers and verify connectivity between them using names.

-Create file docker-compose.yml:

-    myapp:
-	  image: <your_docker_id>/containerip
-	someclient:
-	  image: <your_docker_id>/containerip
-	  container_name: someclient
-	  command: sleep 500
-	  links:
-	  - myapp
+Please go to the following directory:

+    cd ./resources/5-Compose/1-Connectivity

+And check the `docker-compose.yml` file included there:

+    cat docker-compose.yml

-Start the two defined containers in detached mode:
+Insert your Dockerhub username and start the two defined containers in detached mode:

     docker-compose up -d

-Check that the container for 'myapp' has been assigned a pseudo-random name, and 'someclient' is executing a different command.
+Check that the container for `myapp` has been assigned a pseudo-random name, and `someclient` is executing a different command.

     docker ps -a

-Connect to 'someclient' and ping 'myapp' by its name, defined in the yml file:
+Connect to `someclient` and ping `myapp` by its name, defined in the YAML file:

     docker exec -it someclient /bin/bash
         ping myapp -c 2
+        exit

-There is connectivity between the two containers because of the 'links' definition.
+There is connectivity between the two containers because of the `links` definition.

 Stop both containers: